spineo/local-yum-mariadb/README.md

 systemctl status nginx
 ```

-You can now verify that it is running by typing your instance public DNS in the browser (i.e., http://ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com/) and verifying that you get the "Welcome to nginx on Red Hat Enterprise Linux!" page.
+You can now verify that it is running by typing your instance public DNS in the browser (i.e., http://ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com/) and verifying that you get the "Welcome to nginx on Red Hat Enterprise Linux!" page (if it fails to start, the _journalctl -xe_ command, as indicated in the output can help troubleshoot the cause)

 ## Create the Local YUM Repository

-Run the following commands as root user to create the YUM repository we will use in this example:
+Run the following commands as _root_ user to support the YUM repository creation:

 ```
 yum install createrepo  yum-utils